acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 - signing configuration;
 - realm settings.

+Importing it recreates the development Keycloak environment used for testing.

 Import the realm export into Keycloak after logging in.

 The export recreates the development realm configuration, including the SAML client, scopes, and mappings required for testing.